joelcarlton/Sublime-CombineAndMinify/README.md

 7. Make files.txt with a list of files that should be processed at the location specified with FileList
 8. Run by using key command, tools menu, right click menu, or command palette

+Notes:

+1. Paths may need to be set up as absolute to work
+2. InPath and OutPath require a trailing directory /

 ##### Minimum Settings
 ```json